Excel Ranges

 A range in Excel is a collection of two or more cells.
-This chapter gives an overview of some very important range basics, such as selecting cells, rows and columns, selecting a range of individual cells, filling a range, moving a range, copy/pasting a range and inserting a row or a column.
+This chapter gives an overview of some very important range operations.

 Cell, Row, Column